Spring Garden Revival

 Contact Natick’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Natick.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Biodegradable paper packaging can be placed in yard waste collection from April through November.
 For finished compost, Natick offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Natick Department of Public Works
+In the event of a fertilizer spill, immediately contain the material with absorbents, notify emergency services for major incidents, and prevent contamination of storm drains.
+Never dispose of fertilizer in regular trash, storm drains, or on streets.
+Store all products securely in original, labeled containers in a dry, locked location.

 75 West Street, Natick, MA 01760